La Maestra

-La Maestra (i.e., "The Schoolteacher" in English) is a Latin American play written in 1968 by the Colombian playwright, Enrique Buenaventura (1925–2003).
+La Maestra (English: The Schoolteacher) is a Latin American play written in 1968 by the Colombian playwright, Enrique Buenaventura (1925–2003).
 It is the first in his series of small one act plays, Los Papeles Del Infierno [The Roles of Hell].

 Plot

 The play tells the story of a Colombian schoolteacher, La Maestra, who is dead.
 This creates an eerie, dreamlike quality to the play.
 Each character she speaks to in the play is someone who has held importance in her past.
 In the beginning she is seated on a bench and the characters she interacts with do not see her, just as she does not see them.
 The play opens with the teacher describing the rain in the town and how everything becomes red and muddy.
 The play ends after the teacher is raped by army sergeants; she cannot eat because of the traumatizing experience and it begins to rain again.